Sir Keir Starmer hails ‘historic day’ as Gaza peace plan is signed

 Mr Trump suggested on Monday he might expand the board.

-Sir Keir held a series of meetings with leaders in Sharm El Sheikh as they waited for Mr Trump to arrive from Israel, where he met families of hostages and addressed the parliament.
+Sir Keir held a series of meetings with leaders in Sharm El Sheikh as they waited for Mr Trump to arrive from Israel, where he met families of hostages and addressed the parliament, saying: “Generations from now, this will be remembered as the moment that everything began to change.”

+The Israeli hostages were released throughout Monday, after Israel agreed, in exchange, to start freeing more than 1,900 prisoners and detainees as part of the ceasefire deal.

+The prisoners include 250 people serving life sentences after being convicted of attacks on Israelis.